AntonyFrackowiak/Warp_drive/README.md

 Master's Degree in Cosmology at Claude Bernard University Lyon 1.

 **Alcubierre**
-Modelisation of the Alcubierre warp bubble — a theoretical model of faster-than-light propulsion in general relativity.
+Modelisation of the Alcubierre warp bubble — a theoretical model of propulsion in general relativity.

 Link to the M1 and M2 internship reports: